RobinHankin/lorentz/inst/JOSS/paper.md

 Lorentz transforms.
 It deals with formal Lorentz boosts, converts between three-velocities and four-velocities, and provides computational support for the gyrogroup structure of relativistic three-velocity addition.
+The speed of light is one by default, but is user-settable and the classical limit is recovered by setting
+$c=\infty$.
+Both passive and active transforms are implemented.

 An extensive heuristic vignette detailing package idiom is included.
 The package is used to execute a formal sweep through many possibilities, searching for a distributive law following an observation of Ungar [-@ungar2006].

 # References